-within the impoverished Gaza

-Strip," Judy said.

-"It's a tough

-place to live.

-They worry

-about their children.
-They have a

-15-second warning system that

-the rockets are

-coming.
-The peocoming.
-The peo-ple we met said they have never they have never lost empathy for the people behind the wall in spite of the tension they live with each day."
-Judy also took part in a weekly silent vigil, held in West Jerusalem. by
+within the Impoversible Game Strip," Judy said.
+"It's a tough place to live They warry about their children.
+They have a 35-second warning system that the tockets are cuming.
+The people we met said they have never lest empathy for the people behind the wall in spine of the testion."